GreptimeTeam/docs/docs/user-guide/vectors/vector-type.md

 Through this approach, GreptimeDB enables you to quickly identify and locate similar data vectors, thus providing robust support for AI applications.

-For more information about vector computation functions, please refer to the [Vector Computation Functions Reference](/reference/sql/functions/vector.md).
+For more information about vector functions, please refer to the [Vector Functions Reference](/reference/sql/functions/vector.md).